Made to Measure and Bespoke Tailoring in New York City

 - J. Meuser, MTM suits start at $2450

-- The Armoury does a lot of brands, but they're all expensive.
-My understanding is that their cheapest MTM suits, from Ring Jacket, run around $2500, and this is probably not a very good value.
-Of course, Ring Jacket is a fairly special brand, so if that appeals to you, go for it!
+- The Armoury does MTM with a lot of brands, and they're all expensive.
+My understanding is that their cheapest MTM suits, from Ring Jacket, run around $2500, and this is probably not an especially good value.
+Of course, Ring Jacket is a fairly special brand, and the Armoury has some really cool cuts for their sport coats, so if that appeals to you, go for it!

-- Ralph Lauren Purple Label.
+- Ralph Lauren Purple Label (alt link).
 I'm not sure what they charge for MTM, and it's also probably not a very good value, but it's a fashion house.
 In this same vein, many fashion houses do MTM or bespoke, and they tend to use more unique cuts or styles.

 Bespoke Trunk Shows